-Requirements for Dissertation: The Dissertation for the Doctor of Ministry program corresponds to 6 Credit Hours (TS804N-Dissertation and TS805N-Dissertation Defense) and is directed by two assigned Dissertation Committee members for the candidate, a chairperson and a second
+Requirements for Dissertation: The Dissertation for the Doctor of Ministry program corresponds to 6 Credit Hours (TS804N-Dissertation and TS805N-Dissertation Defense) and is directed by two assigned Dissertation Committee members for the candidate, a chairperson and a second reader.
+The body of the dissertation typically requires about 80,000 words (and about 200 pages, with the list of references and remarks not counted).
+The dissertation should be more on applicational direction and use, but at the doctoral level.

-With acceptance by the candidate Dissertation Committee, the student may register for TS805N-Dissertation Defense and pay the tuition of \(\frac{4}{2}\),400.
+With acceptance by the candidate Dissertation Committee, the student may register for TS805N-Dissertation Defense and pay the tuition of ¥2,400.
 The course is effective for 1 semester.
 After registration, the student submits "Dissertation Review Application Form" with signatures from Dissertation Committee members, and the dissertation for evaluation.
 The GETS Doctoral Graduation Review Committee will review the dissertation and request revision if the dissertation does not pass the evaluation.
 After passing the review, the school will arrange oral defense for the student.